 Testing projections Photo credit: Kabren Levinson

 Research was confined to identifying persecuted Austrian victims representing multiple victim groups, murdered between 1938-1945 under National Socialism.
-Targeted groups included Jewish, Roma and Sinti victims of genocide; the mentally ill and physically disabled victims (or declared so) and homosexual victims of racial persecution; and communists, dissidents, socialists, Slovenian partisans, and Jehovah’s Witnesses, identified as victims of political persecution.
+Targeted groups included Jewish, Roma and Sinti victims of genocide; the mentally ill and physically disabled victims (or declared so); and homosexual victims, persecuted on grounds of racist ideologies; and communists, dissidents, socialists, Slovenian partisans, and Jehovah’s Witnesses, identified as victims of political persecution.

 A research seminar, held at the University of Vienna’s Institute for Contemporary History, began a conversation about the 38 sites, where public instances of exclusion, aggression, humiliation, and theft, as well as instances of rescue and resistance began in 1938, taking place between Austrians subscribing to a Nazi ideology and the targeted victim groups.
 Working with a large pool of sites retrieved from different archives, project researcher Dr. Jérôme Segal identified 38 Memory sites taking into account the historical significance of each site.
 Representation of sites for each victim group roughly corresponded to percentages for group representation within the larger history.
 Archival documents, such as photos, letters, police records, court proceedings, recorded testimonies and unpublished academic works were used to support the selection of each site.